API

 Ark.new_entities!Function

-Creates the given number of Entity, initialized with default values.
-Component types are inferred from the provided default values.
+Creates the given number of entities.
+Components can be given as types or as default values.
+In the latter case, types are inferred from the add values.

 Arguments